antheas/gpd-fan-driver/README.md

 # GPD devices fan linux kernel driver

+This branch is for developing in-tree module, do not use it with special reason.

 > [!CAUTION]
 >
 > This driver has not been fully tested and reviewed.